For centuries, world-class handmade pewter has been at the heart of the Danforth family tradition.

 From day one, Danforth Pewter has been a family-run, family-like business with a passion for working metal by hand.
 Some of the pieces made by colonial and early American Danforths now live in the Smithsonian, Boston’s Museum of Fine Arts, the Winterthur Museum in Delaware, the DeWitt-Wallace Museum in Colonial Williamsburg, and many other historical museums.

-To learn more about Danforth Pewter, we invite you to visit our workshop in the heart of Middlebury, VT, or any of our stores along the Eastern Seaboard.
+To learn more about Danforth Pewter, we invite you to visit our workshop in the heart of Middlebury, Vermont, or any of our stores along the Eastern Seaboard.
 (For a full list and directions, click HERE.)
 Stay in touch by signing up for our newsletter, where you’ll be the first to know about special offers, and how to earn rewards with our Pewter Points program.

 To read about our company values, the steps we’re toward zero-emissions sustainability, and our extensive collection of handcrafted pewter gifts, click HERE.